How to Sort a List in Java | Useful Methods and Examples

 // [Apple, Banana, Orange]

 In this example, we have a list of fruits that we want to sort in alphabetical order.
-We use the Collections.sort() method to sort the list, and then print the sorted list to the console.
+We use the Collections.sort() method to sort the list, we then print to the console the new sorted list.
 The output shows the list sorted in alphabetical order.

 The Collections.sort() method works well with lists of objects that implement the Comparable interface, like String, Integer, and Date.
 It’s a simple, quick way to sort a list in Java.